bolthole/zrep-completion/README.md

 sudo make install
 ```

-Any new shell will have Bash completion for ZREP activated.
+Any new shell started after the install will have Bash completion for ZREP activated.

 ## Acknowlegements